 KPMG LLP has performed limited independent assurance over selected climate and sustainability content, which has been marked with the symbol Δ .
-The assurance engagement was planned and performed in accordance with the International Standard on Assurance Engagements (UK) 3000 Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and the International Standard on Assurance Engagements 3410 Assurance of Greenhouse Gas Statements.
+The assurance engagement was planned and performed in accordance with the International Standard on Assurance Engagements (UK) 3000 Assurance Engagements of Greenhouse Gas Statements.
 A limited assurance opinion was issued and is available at the website link below.
 This includes details of the scope, reporting criteria, respective responsibilities, work performed, limitations and conclusion.
 No other information in the Annual Report has been subject to this external limited assurance.